 A new study has reported that intake of fat, especially saturated fat, is associated with increased breast density, a risk factor for breast cancer and recurrence.
 The study was designed to investigate the association between intake of nutrients and mammographic breast density.
-It included 2,252 postmenopausal women aged 50 to 69 who participated in the Norwegian Breast Cancer Screening Program during 2004.
-A computer-assisted method was used to determine breast density on digitized mammograms.
+It included 2,252 postmenopausal Norwegian women aged 50 to 69.

-Please see our article on the latest research concerning breast density and breast cancer for more information.
+Please see our article on breast density and breast cancer risk and recurrence for more information.